Before you get started with transactional journeys, it might be helpful to start with the basics: What are journeys?

 AfterShip behaves differently depending on whether you use Shopify.
 Specifically, this affects your customers’ opt-in process for receiving transactional text messages.

 - If you’re not using Shopify, the opt-in message process is event-based.
-Instead of using Shopify’s transactional checkbox, your customers are automatically opted in if their phone number is on AfterShip.
+Your customers are automatically opted in if their phone number is on AfterShip.

 How to send promotional content in a transactional journey